Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/bossroom/optimizing-bossroom.md

 The Boss Room sample uses the first technique: it calculates the paths and moves everything on the server to keep the positions synchronized with the clients.
 This technique works well with the Boss Room sample because it doesn't have too many characters moving simultaneously.

 The second technique wasn’t an option because some actions, like the Archer's attacks, require aiming.
-A position that could become desynchronized between a client and the server could negatively impact gameplay.
+A position that can become desynchronized between a client and the server can negatively impact gameplay.

-The third technique wasn’t ideal either because most of the entities in the Boss Room sample are not player-controlled.
+The third technique wasn’t ideal either because most of the entities in the Boss Room sample aren't player-controlled.

 ## Dedicated game server (DGS) optimizations {#dgs-optimizations}